OVVO-Financial/Number-Theory/Simultaneous Complex Factorization.md

 ### Step 2
 In step 2, we define the Fermat sieves.
 Quite simply, we match known facts about `real` and `imaginary` values corresponding to `a` and `b` in Fermat's method.
 If `n = 4*k +1` we know the `real` part of the complex number is **even**.

-Using the even or odd distinction, we can further determine the combinations of `real` and `imaginary` value to the complex numbers that will result in the last digit of `n`.
+Using the even or odd distinction, we can further determine the combinations of `real` and `imaginary` values to the complex numbers that will result in the last digit of `n`.
 * 8051 is of the form `4k + 1`.
 The only even numbers with +/- odd counterparts that result in a 1 are `0,4,6`.
 For example `(20-3)(20+3) = (17)(23) = 391`, last digit equals 1.
 * You cannot achieve that with `2 or 8` and +/- the same odd number in this example.
 ```julia